Combined Physics & Computer Science Major

 33 If an alternate course is taken with a different credit value one should adjust the number of elective credits to compensate.
 The number of electives in each year is chosen to balance the total number of credits (i.e., make the yearly total close to 30).
 However, since the number of available elective credits may not be a multiple of three, students are permitted to move elective credits between years.
 First-year physics, biology, chemistry, and mathematics can be replaced by SCIE 001.

 44 Advanced Credit or Placement in Physics are provide excellent preparation but they are NOT a substitute for these courses, which are required prerequisites for all second year Physics and Astronomy courses.Students with AP credits should contact the Department for advice.
 Students without Physics 12 must take PHYS 100 prior to PHYS 101 or 107 or 117.
 Qualified students are encouraged to take PHYS 107/108/109.
-Students must take PHYS 117 in second year if they did not take it or PHYS 107 in first year.
+Students that took PHYS 101 may enter the specialization but will need to take PHYS 107, 117, or 170 before the required PHYS 216.

 5Students without Biology 11 or 12 must take 3 credits of 100-level BIOL.
 BIOL 111 or 121 are recommended.
 For students with Biology 11 or 12, at least 3 credits must be a science course in ASTR, ATSC, BIOL, EOSC, or GEOB.
 See the Biology Requirement for further details.